idaholab/moose/modules/thermal_hydraulics/doc/content/source/userobjects/ADShaftConnectedCompressor1PhaseUserObject.md

 As such its base contribution to the residual and Jacobian is set by this class.
 An additional contribution to the residual (and Jacobian) is described below:

-The contribution to the residual of the energy equation is simply the power dissipated in the component:
+The additional contribution to the residual of the energy equation is simply the power dissipated in the component:

 !equation
 R_e += (T_{friction} + T_{dissipation}) \omega